manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 properties.
 A new architecture is then proposed that is purely based on identifiers, and more specifically names as defined in Hybrid-ICN {{?I-D.muscariello-intarea-hicn}}.
-The document then focuses on two main cases: the end-point sends data (data producer) or the end-point receive data (data consumer).
+The document then focuses on two main cases: the end-point sends data (data producer) or the end-point receives data (data consumer).
 These two cases are taken into account entirely to provide anchorless mobility management in hICN.

 --- middle